Kjell Peersman

-Kjell Peersman (born 21 May 2004) is a Belgian professional footballer who plays as a goalkeeper for Gent.
+Kjell Peersman (born 21 May 2004) is a Belgian professional footballer who plays as a goalkeeper for Gent and Jong KAA Gent.

 Career

 Peersman began playing football at Westerlo, and moved to the youth academy of PSV in 2014.
 On 22 June 2020, he signed his first professional contract at PSV until 2023.
 He was promoted to the Jong PSV for the 2021–22 season, although a knee injury ruled him until the second half of the season.
 He debuted with Jong PSV in a 5–1 Eerste Divisie win over Almere City FC on 10 January 2022.

 On 3 September 2024, Peersman moved on a season-long loan to Lierse.

 On 25 July 2025, he signed a 3-years deal for Gent.

 Personal life

 Peersman is the son of the retired Belgium international goalkeeper Tristan Peersman.